1. Help Center

 Before you get started building your Jirav model, learn how to navigate Jirav and a few key terms you'll see throughout Jirav.

-Navigation
+General Navigation

 Context Menus

 Context menus are available throughout Jirav to present a set of additional choices that can be made based on the area of the application the context menu belongs to.
-There are three styles of context menus available:
+There are two styles of context menus available:

-• Chevron
+• Chevron / Dropdown

 • Elipsis